apache/tomee/examples/async-methods/README.md

-# @asynchronous Method
+# @Asynchronous Method

-The @asynchronous annotation was introduced in EJB 3.1 as a simple way of creating asynchronous processing.
+The @Asynchronous annotation was introduced in EJB 3.1 as a simple way of creating asynchronous processing.

-Asynchronous Processing is when a caller returns immediately without waiting for the invoked method to complete.
+Every time a method annotated `@Asynchronous` is invoked by anyone it will immediately return regardless of how long the method actually takes.
+Each invocation returns a [Future][1] object that essentially starts out *empty* and will later have its value filled in by the container when the related method call actually completes.
+Returning a `Future` object is not required and `@Asynchronous` methods can of course return `void`.

+# Example

 Here, in `JobProcessorTest`,